Skip to content

 No dogs are allowed at this event.

-Directions – how do I know where to go?
+How do I know where to go on the trail?

-All routes are clearly marked.
-There will be a hike leader for each route along with a sweep to make sure no one is left behind.
+All routes are clearly marked with the Ice Age Trail’s yellow blazes There will be a sweep to make sure no one is left behind.

-Leaf Stomp is a hike, not a running event.
-We recommend walking at a pace between 2-4 mph, with our refreshment stations along the route set up based on this average speed.
-You won’t be suspended from the Leaf Stomp if you’re too fast or run parts of it, just bear in mind that the refreshment stations might not be ready for you.
+Leaf Stomp is a non-competitive hike, not a running event.
+We recommend walking at a pace between 2-4 mph, with our refreshment/aid stations along the route set up based on this average speed.
+If you traverse the trail faster than 4 mph, the refreshment/aid stations may not be set up when you arrive.

-We do have sweepers walking close behind the last group of participants.
-They make sure everyone makes it safely to the next rest stop or ultimately the finish line.
+We do have sweepers walking with the last hikers on the trail.
+They make sure everyone makes it safely to the next rest stop, road crossing, or ultimately the finish line.
 However, we will strongly encourage you to take the shuttle back to Mauthe Lake in case you risk finishing after 6:00 pm.
-Hikers who reach the Butler Lake refreshment station after 3:30 pm will be shuttled back to Mauthe Lake.
+Hikers who reach the Butler Lake refreshment/aid station after 3:30 pm will be shuttled back to Mauthe Lake.

-What service can I expect along the route?
+What services can I expect along the route?

-You don’t need to bring anything but your refillable water bottle as we take care of you!
-However, if you have any food allergies or can’t hike without your “go to” snack, we recommend packing a few of those items as well as water for the first couple of miles.
+All you need bring is a refillable water bottle.
+However, if you have any food allergies or can’t hike without your favorite snack, we recommend packing a few of your favorite snacks.

 There are refreshments stations about 5-7 miles that will provide:

-• Water and other drinks, e.g. electrolytes, energy drinks
+• Water and other drinks, e.g. electrolyte drinks like Gatorade

-• Fruits and snacks, e.g. bananas, apples, cereal bars, protein bars, popcorn
+• Fruits and snacks, e.g. bananas, apples, granola bars, chips, trail mix, popcorn, cheese

 • First aid services